 We may be forced to later write-down or write-off assets, restructure our operations, or incur impairment or other charges that could result in losses.
 Even though these charges may be non-cash items and may not have an immediate impact on our liquidity, the fact that we report charges of this nature could contribute to negative market perceptions about us or our securities.
 In addition, charges of this nature may cause us to be unable to obtain future financing on favorable terms or at all.
-For example, during the second and fourth quarters of 2022, we recognized a non-cash goodwill impairment charge related to our previously reported Cyber & Engineering and Analytics business segments, respectively.
+For example, during the first quarter of 2024, we recognized a non-cash goodwill impairment charge of \$85.0 million related to the acquisition of Pangiam.